 KEY Move away significantly - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ?
-Jncertain SA Objectives Policy CL1- Housing Commentary Scoring 1.
+I Uncertain SA Obi Poli cy CL1- Housin g SA Objectives (comme ntary Scoring 1.
 Ensure the prudent and efficient use of energy and natural resources and the policy itself does not set out the scale of housing required (3,500 by 2030), this is referred to in the supporting text in paragraph 4.23.
-The nature of the effect of this policy on energy and natural resources would depend upon the specific size and location of sites and the subsequent design of dwellings and which will be affected by other policies in the plan that will address sustainable design issues, specifically Policy BF3 - Built Form and the Environment, which includes reference to the opportunity to connect to renewable energy generation and Policy BF4 - District Heating Network, which promotes opportunities to maximise the use of waste heat and to source heat from existing developments.
+The nature of the effect of this policy on energy and natural resources would depend upon the specific size and location of sites and the subsequent design of dwellings and which will be affected by other policies in the plan that will address sustainable design issues, specifically Policy BF3 - Built Form and the Environment, which includes reference to the opportunities to maximise the use of waste heat and to source heat from existing developments.
 The Area Action Plan also links to Core Strategy Policy EC4, SC2 and HO9 which concerns aspects of sustainable design.
-Collectively, as the policy is therefore implemented in accordance with others within the AAP and the Core Strategy, the effects of the policy will have a positive effect on this objective.
-2. Minimise the growth in waste and increase the amount of waste which is reused, recycled, and recovered The policy does not specifically make reference to minimising waste and recycling.
+Collectively, as the policy is therefore implemented in accordance with others within the AAP and the Core Strategy, the effects of the policy will have a positive effect on this objective. ext in ecific plan es which ea + 2.
+Minimise the growth the amount of wast recycled, and recovered te which will gene policy He address streams that resid The policy does not specifically make reference to minimising waste and recycling.
 However, the construction of homes will generate waste which could be reduced through design measures (Policy BF3 - Built Form and the Environment and policy HO9 from the Core Strategy) along with the adoption of construction best practice.
 Collectively these could help address waste arising from construction and encourage reuse of aggregates.
 However, the extent to which waste streams will be minimised is uncertain, and notwithstanding the collective actions of the policy, it would still be anticipated that residual construction waste would be created from meeting the need for new housing.
-Therefore, the policy will have a negative effect on this objective. - 3 Reduce the district's impact on climate change and vulnerability to its effects that residual construction waste would be created from meeting the need for new housing.
-Therefore, the policy will have a negative effect on this objective.
-The nature of the effect of this policy on the climate change SA objective would depend upon the specific size and location of sites and the subsequent design of dwellings, which will be affected by other policies in the plan such as Policy CL2 - Flood Risk.
+Therefore, the policy will have a negative effect on this objective. - 3 Reduce the distric change and vulnerability The nature of the effect of this policy on the climate change SA objective would depend upon the specific size and location of sites and the subsequent design of dwellings, which will be affected by other policies in the plan such as Policy CL2 - Flood Risk.
 As is noted to the preamble to Policy CL2, parts of Bradford City Centre are at risk of river flooding from the Bradford Beck and Eastbrook, which is then addressed through the policy itself.
 The policy also specifically states that the Council expects residential amenity/open space to be incorporated into all new major development within the City Centre.
-Even within the highly dense urban area, the policy aims to ensure that terraces, rooftops, gardens, the policy and counter which can be one how the context to location of such area form the basis for providing such area information of the context to location of the previous of the previous such area.
+Even within the highly dense urban area, the policy aims to ensure that terraces, rooftops, gardens, balconies and courtyards can form the basis for providing such green infrastructure which can have the capacity to lessen the effects of storm and flood events, by providing permeable surfaces that can increase retention times of rainfall, and if appropriate, providing additional temporary storage for flood waters.
+Policy BF3 - Built Form and the Environment includes reference to the opportunity to connect to renewable energy generation to minimise the contribution of future development to carbon emissions and also to increase its resilience to climate change.
+Therefore, the policy supported by others in the AAP could contribute to the reduction of the impact of climate change and provide infrastructure that can reduce the City Centre's vulnerability. ÷